HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 - **p-value:** 3.0909×10⁻⁵

 **Conclusion:**
-Since the p-value is smaller than 0.01, we reject the null hypothesis of homoskedasticity at the 1% level.
+Since the test Statistic is bigger than critical value, we reject the null hypothesis of homoskedasticity at the 1% level.
 This indicates that heteroskedasticity is present.

 ---